Ematrion/master-thesis-experiments/README.md

 - A setting in which TrueSkill and OpenSkill need more than 600 gamess to correctly sort 8 players, proving that players can have a poor ranking experience despite playing at their level.

 ---

-## Content Summary

-The repository focuses on *Chapter 4* — the experimental part of the thesis.

-Each notebook is a standalone experiment.
-All start with a number matching the section of the written document.
-They contain the code and comments from the thesis.
-It is recommended to consult them in order.

-- **4.1 Baseline**: I claim we can use Kendall tau rank correlation to track Elo convergence.
-This notebook presents values to expect in settings relevant to the thesis.
-- **4.2 Elo Prediction**: I claim that a perfectly tuned ranking — from a *predictive* metric perspective — can overfit data even with proper training/validation.
-I build a synthetic example illustrating it.
-- **4.3 The Snake Scheduler**: I propose a simple model for skill-based matchmaking.
-I run a simulation where I measure *game quality* computed by Elo, Glicko, TrueSkill, and OpenSkill.
-- **4.4 Random Snake**: a conceptual benchmark test highlighting qualitative differences between SOTA rankings.
-- **4.5 Convergence in the Snake Format**: an extension of 4.4 showing how the conceptual test translates to a more realistic scenario.

-#### Remark
-Texts are close to the ones in the thesis PDF.
-They have been slightly adjusted to make the notebooks self-readable but may contain references to other chapters not available in this repo.

-#### Extension
-Some notebooks include a section **Further Notes**, which contains insight not presented in the thesis nor to the expert panel during Chapter 5.
-These are not necessary to follow the experimentation but bring valuable context and elements to anyone exploring my work.

----

 ## Installation